Sinar/openownership-scripts/README.md

 Scripts to convert Malaysian data into Beneficial Ownership Data Standard.

+## Terminology

+In this repository, the "Beneficial Ownership Data Standard" will be referenced as "BODS" in README files and scripts.

 ## Attention

 The standard is currently in draft form.
 See [overview][1].